 From the very start, those of us working in the voice biometrics space knew criminals would attempt to trick the technology by playing back recordings of other people’s voices.
 So, we made sure voice biometrics solutions could tell the difference between a real, live human voice and one emanating from an audio file.

 Over the years, as the technology to synthesize or “deepfake” voices has become more powerful and accessible, we’re worked to stay one step ahead of fraudsters—using to the same deep neural networks that have unlocked voice biometrics’ true potential.

-When someone uses a computer to synthesize a voice, there are always tiny, telltale signs.
+When someone uses a computer to synthesize a voice, there are always tiny, telltale sings.
 With deep neural networks, we can detect the minute differences between a natural voice and a synthetic voice, and deny fraudsters the access they’re hoping to achieve.

 It’s also important to keep the threat from deepfakes in perspective.
 Fraudsters rarely use deepfake technology because it’s so resource intensive.
 The lion’s share of fraud in voice channels is still based on more “run-of-the-mill” tactics such as identity theft, synthetic identities, and policy abuse, all of which voice biometrics technology can also help to prevent.

 As long as we continue to anticipate such emerging threats, and effectively neutralize them before they materialize, the next ten years are going to be even more exciting—as biometrics security enables a new world of remote customer interactions.